k-ranasinghe/PintOS-Project/README.md

 <br>
 This was an academic project done as part of the Semester 3 Operating Systems Module.
 As part of the project Threads, User Programs were implemented in this environment.
 Also Semaphores and Locks were implemented to handle concurrency issues.
+Also we got the oportunity to work on the Linux Operating System as this project cannot be run on Windows or MacOS.
 <br>
 <br>
 In Lab 1 we implemented an interactive shell as shown below.